|Our resident monitor lizard came out of his hovel for a drink from the cement pond.|

 OK, enough about cooking.
 On to our story about a black mamba that Louise shared with us a few days ago.
 As for today’s photos (except for the “Sighting of the Day in the Bush” photo, we’d previously posted them in March.

-Recently, we’ve frequently mentioned our new friends, Rita and Gerhard, with whom we’ve been spending a lot of quality time.
-World travelers themselves we find we have so much in common and we continually share our varied and interesting travel stories and more.
+We’ve frequently mentioned our new friends, Rita and Gerhard, with whom we’ve been spending a lot of quality time.
+World travelers themselves, we find we have so much in common, and we continually share our varied and interesting travel stories and more.

 On Monday, this week, they left for a two-week visit to Germany to attend Gerhard’s brother’s 60th birthday party.
 They’ll be returning before the end of this month.